opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

        Edit
        api/src/main/yang/hello.yang

-2. Edit this file as follows.
+2. Edit this file.
 In the following example, we are adding the code in a YANG module to define the *hello-world* RPC:

    .. code::